rafeldev/Spotify-Api-with-React-Recoil/README.md

-# Getting Started with Create React App
+# Search spotify api with React + Recoil

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Buscador de albumes, canciones, artistas, etc... con la API de spotify
+Search for albums, songs, artists, etc ... with the spotify API

 ## Built with 🛠️